Snugug/respond-to/README.md

 If you are compiling with CodeKit, [Chris Coyier has an awesome writeup](http://css-tricks.com/media-queries-sass-3-2-and-codekit/) on how to get CodeKit playing nice with Sass 3.2.

+Respond To requires Breakpoint 1.x.
+See the above section for insructions.

 ## Install

 `gem install respond-to`